-Nuts and seeds can be eaten in fairly large quantities.
+Nuts and seeds can be eaten but recommend balancing quantities.
 Almonds, pumpkin seeds, and chia seeds are especially beneficial for all body types.
 Nuts are high in essential fatty acids, a good source of vegetable protein and fiber.
 Sprouted nuts are even better for us as they have less fat, fewer calories but higher protein and fiber.
-Look for sprouted almonds, pumpkin seeds, sunflower seeds, etc. at your local health food store (TruHealth carries a good selection of these nuts/seeds).
+Look for sprouted almonds, pumpkin seeds, sunflower seeds, etc. at your local health food store or give TruHealth a call as we often carry sprouted nuts/seeds.
 Chia seeds are high in fiber, are 18% calcium, balance blood sugar, and are high in omega’s.

 If you must have dairy, try making or purchasing kefir, plain yogurts, or buttermilks.
 The fermentation is beneficial for many people and can make digestion easier.
 Raw cheeses would be another option.